makrai/notes/upadhyay16-multi-sense-embed-using-multiling.md

       * Wikipedia (Wu and Giles, 2015) or
       * coarse part-of-speech tags (Qiu+ 2014)
     * retrofitting (Faruqui+ 2015; Jauhar, Dyer, and Hovy, 2015), which
-      * aims to infuse semantic ontologies from resources like WordNet (Miller, 1995) and Framenet (Baker, Fillmore, and Lowe, 1998) into embeddings during a post-processing step
+      * infuse semantic ontologies from resources like WordNet (Miller, 1995) and Framenet (Baker, Fillmore, and Lowe, 1998) into embeddings during a post-processing step
-      * [ontologies] list (albeit not exhaustively) the senses of a word, and by retro-fitting it is possible to tease apart the different senses of a word
+      * ontologies list (albeit not exhaustively) the senses of a word, and by retro-fitting it is possible to tease apart the different senses of a word
       * the number of senses of a word is highly dependent on the task and